 Vaccine carrier: side view

-Fig. 3 Position Of The Temperature Sensors
+Fig. 3 Position of the Temperature Sensors

 NOTES

-All measuring points, with the exception of the center one, must be 25-30 mm from the nearest icepack.
+All measuring points, with the exception of the center one, must be 25 mm to 30 mm from the nearest icepack.
 Ensure that this is achieved using suitable fixing devices attached to the dummy vials.
 Ensure that the vials cannot rotate, or otherwise become displaced once the sensors are in place.

 Sensor leads can be introduced into the container using one of two methods: